Nov 27, 2016 Nov 23, 2016 Nov 15, 2016

 Nov 3, 2016

 If your flour tortillas are too hard and won’t bend, it could be from not rolling them thin enough, the pan not being hot enough (cast iron is best), or not storing them properly.
 I store mine in a zip top plastic bag (put them in while they are still warm) and then close it up and remove all the air.
-Mine are always soft and every time I remove one, I close it back up, air removed each time.
+Mine are always soft and every time I remove one, I close the bag back up, air removed each time.
+I keep them refrigerated this way for as long as 10 days.

 Nov 1, 2016